Nation Building

 Background

-America had great success with nation building in post WW II Germany and Japan and more generally throughout Western Europe with the Marshall plan.
-We also had success with helping to build a vibrant democracy in South Korea.
-We have also had some abject and expensive failures.
-It remains to be seen whether post-invasion Iraq will be a viable democracy.
+America had great success with nation building in post-World War II Germany and Japan and more generally throughout Western Europe with the Marshall Plan.
+We also helped build a vibrant democracy in South Korea.
+We have also had some costly and unsuccessful efforts.
+It remains unclear whether post-invasion Iraq will develop into a stable democracy.

-One thing is certain, the efforts at nation building in Iraq and Afghanistan have been unbelievably expensive.
-In the future, America needs to consider less expensive alternatives for dealing with regimes that threaten us, or appear to threaten us, including actions that are purely punitive.
+One thing is certain: the efforts at nation building in Iraq and Afghanistan were extremely costly.
+In the future, the United States should consider less costly alternatives for dealing with regimes that threaten us, or appear to do so, including limited, targeted actions short of nation building.
 In those cases where we do pursue nation building, we should only do so as a part of a broad international coalition.

 Go to the Table of Contents or to the Next Policy Position